tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 ## Five ways to level up past novice mode

-To level up past novice mode, I recommend five strategies:
+To level up past novice mode (and avoid becoming Jayden), I recommend five strategies:

 1. Be proactive rather than reactive
 2. Develop the mental skills to focus